sanger-cellular-informatics/Targeton-Designer/README.md

 The order specified in the config file will be retained for ranking: in this example, ranking will be applied first by stringency and then by product size (i.e., primers pairs with the same stringency will be ranked according to their product size).

 If a name is missing, it will not be used for ranking.
-If no custom config file is passed, then the default `config/default_designer.config.json` will be applied.
-If a custom config file is passed but it does not contain a `ranking` key, then the ranking parameters from `config/default_designer.config.json` will be applied.
-If the custom config file contains a `ranking` key and no ranking defined, i.e. `"ranking": {},`, no ranking will be applied.
+If no user config file is passed, then the default `config/default_designer.config.json` will be applied.
+If a user config file is passed but it does not contain a `ranking` key, then the ranking parameters from `config/default_designer.config.json` will be applied.
+If the user config file contains a `ranking` key and no ranking defined, i.e. `"ranking": {},`, no ranking will be applied.

+###### Specifying column order through the designer config file
+Column order can be speficied through the user designer config file:

+{
+  ...
+  "csv_column_order": ["primer_type",
+                        "primer",
+                        "penalty",
+                        "stringency",
+                        "sequence",
+                        "primer_start",
+                        "primer_end",
+                        "tm",
+                        "gc_percent",
+                        "self_any_th",
+                        "self_end_th",
+                        "hairpin_th",
+                        "end_stability",
+                        "chromosome",
+                        "pre_targeton_start",
+                        "pre_targeton_end",
+                        "product_size"]
+}

+All avaiable columns are indicated in the example above.
+Note that any columns with names missing in the user designer config file not be present in the output CSV files.

 ###### Using the designer config file to set command-line arguments

-The command line arguments (dir, fasta, primer3_params) can also be specified within the user-provided designer config file.
+Command-line arguments (`--dir`, `--fasta`, and `--primer3_params`) can, alternatively, be specified in the user designer config file.
+Note that, as no command line arguments are specified in `config/default_designer.config.json`, if no user designer config file is provided, `--fasta` (mandatory parameter), `--dir` and `--primer3_params` (both optional) will have to be passed as command-line arguments.

 ```
 {